MatiasHiltunen/flutter_example_grpc/README.md

 This Flutter example utilizes gRPC and is created as a demonstration for Cross-Platform Mobile Application Development course.

-Dart gRPC Server for the app is found here: https://github.com/MatiasHiltunen/flutter_example_grpc
+Dart gRPC Server needed for the app is found here: https://github.com/MatiasHiltunen/dart_movies_server

 ## Protos